 Honestly, I think I’ve found my calling.
 Waiting for the days when I can retire and ride around the highways of Canada :J

 Muğla is a popular province for tourists.
 It houses some of the most beautiful beaches and sights in Turkey.
 Akyaka, being a smaller city, is less tourist-prone. it is quiet and mesmerizing, a camping hot-spot for locals and bikers.
-A 2-hour motorbike ride away from Denizli, we (or, my hosts) met and spoke with other bikers along the highway.

 The next day, I took a bus towards Fethiye, the most popular city in Muğla, while my host turned friends returned home to Denizli.

-Like I said, my host wouldn’t let me pay for a dime.
+My host wouldn’t let me pay for a dime.
 The only cost I incurred was the bus from Cappadocia to Denizli, which was another 10-hour bus for about 60 lire (US $16).
 These buses vary between companies despite similar prices.
 For more information, visit a local bus terminal.
 They usually have people there to answer questions.
 Or, read up on my Turkish travel tips.